 What Happens Next

-Bleeding, uncomfortable and sensitive teeth after cleaning should last no more than a week, according to the American Dental Association (ADA).
+Bleeding, uncomfortable and sensitive teeth after cleaning should last no more than a week.
 Swollen, tender or bleeding gums improve more gradually over time, provided you brush carefully and regularly.
 General discomfort due to dental cleaning, however, disappears in one or two days for most patients.
-Tooth sensitivity is simply harder to avoid on a daily basis – especially when eating or drinking hot or cold foods, biting down and brushing – but it shouldn't be a problem for more than a week.
+Tooth sensitivity is simply harder to avoid daily – especially when eating or drinking hot or cold foods, biting down and brushing – but it shouldn't be a problem for more than a week.

 Caring for Deep-Cleaned Teeth